 Currently Lutherans have a very well-defined concept of individuals serving as Ministers of Word and Sacrament and these individuals are highly educated professionals.
-They are so well educated and trained, that in the secular world, these Ministers would be identified as either an executive director or a chief executive officer; and to a degree they perform many of the functions of these positions within the congregations that they serve.
-With this said, Lutherans need to find a way to identify the individuals serving as these Ministers without using a job title; two titles from Christian Scriptures come quickly to mind, Elder and Presbyter.
+They are so well educated and trained, that in the secular world these ministers would be identified as either an executive director or a chief executive officer.
+In many ways these ministers perform many of the functions of these executive positions within the congregations that they serve.
+With this said, Lutherans need to find a way to identify the individuals serving as Word and Sacrament Ministers without using a job title, there are two titles from Christian Scriptures come quickly to mind, elder and presbyter.

-Unlike the Anglicans and Old Catholics, many Lutheran denominations have not embraced the concept of a local version of lay professional Ministers of Word and Sacrament (clergy).
-A ministry in which the Minister does not attend a seminary or other kind of accredited school of theology; but instead is trained and mentored on the local level (like EFM program of the Episcopal Church).
+Unlike the Methodists, Anglicans, and Old Catholics many Lutheran denominations have not embraced the concept of a paraprofessional model for Ministers of Word and Sacrament.
+This is a model of ministry in which the candidate for ministry does not attend a seminary or other kind of accredited school of theology; but instead is trained and mentored on the local level (like EFM program of the Episcopal Church).
 To some degree, but not entirely, this is because of the collegiate nature of many Lutheran bodies, which promotes only professional clergy.

+Concerning Deacons.
 Over the years, Lutherans have struggled with the concept of Minister of Word and Service (Deacon).
-In more ways than one, this struggle is centered on identity; in that, Lutherans in North America have not made a clear choice, either to stand with the Evangelical Protestants or the Sacramental Protestants.
-In others words, to stand with those who favor the heritage of the Hauge Synod and the Lutheran Free Church (Evangelical Protestants) or those who favor the heritage of the Church of Sweden and the Evangelical Lutheran Church of Finland (Sacramental Protestants).
+In more ways than one, this struggle is centered on identity, in that, Lutherans in North America have not made a clear choice, either to stand with the Evangelical Protestants or the Sacramental Protestants.
+In other words, to stand with those who favor the heritage of the Hauge Synod and the Lutheran Free Church (Evangelical Protestants) or those who favor the heritage of the Church of Sweden and the Evangelical Lutheran Church of Finland (Sacramental Protestants).
 In this light, the Evangelical Protestants favor lay deacons and the Sacramental Protestants favor ordained deacons.
-It is my concern and fear that the North American Lutherans will choose to remain conflicted in this matter rather than making a decision.
+It is my concern and fear that the North American Lutherans will choose to remain conflicted in this matter rather than deciding.

-Lutherans have also struggled with the idea of licensed/certified Lay Ministers.
-The United Methodist Church has not only embraced this kind of non-professional ministry, but celebrates it and bestows spiritual leadership upon it.
-The Certified Lay Ministers of the Methodist Church serve rural congregations that could not be logically served by either an Elder or a Deacon.
-The Episcopal Church has accepted, in their own way, the idea of Lay Ministers serving as lay pastors; they are formally identified by the Canons as a “Pastoral Leader.”
+Lutherans have also struggled with the idea of licensed/certified lay ministers.
+The Methodist Church has not only embraced this kind of paraprofessional ministry but celebrates it and bestows spiritual leadership upon it.
+The Certified Lay Ministers of the Methodist Church serve rural congregations that could not be logically served by either an elder or a deacon.
+The Episcopal Church has accepted, in their own way, the idea of laity serving as pastors.
+They are formally identified by the Canons as a “Pastoral Leader.”
 They serve congregations in much the same way as the Methodist Certified Lay Ministers do.
-Like the Deacons, Lay Ministers cannot provide the Sacraments, but they can offer pastoral care and guidance to a little flock in need of a shepherd.
+Like the deacons, these lay ministers cannot provide the Sacraments, but they can offer pastoral care and guidance to a little flock in need of a shepherd.